Schoolcraft, Michigan: Schools

 There are four schools in the Schoolcraft Community Schools school district.

-Schoolcraft Early Elementary - Schoolcraft Early Elementary serves approximately 260 students in the Young Fives, Kindergarten, First Grade and Second Grade.
+Schoolcraft Early Elementary – Schoolcraft Early Elementary serves approximately 260 students in the Young Fives, Kindergarten, First Grade and Second Grade.
 The Kindergarten and Young Fives programs are offered half day, every day in the morning or afternoon.
 The Elementary school is the oldest occupied school in the district, with the original portion of the school having been built in the 1930s.
 Until completion of the old high school (which is currently the middle school) in the 1950s, this building housed all students in K-12.

-Schoolcraft Upper Elementary - The Upper Elementary in Schoolcraft consists of grades 3, 4, and 5, and currently has 342 students enrolled.
+Schoolcraft Upper Elementary – The Upper Elementary in Schoolcraft consists of grades 3, 4, and 5, and currently has 342 students enrolled.
 Grade levels 3, 4, and 5 are the traditional self-contained classrooms.
 Students in those grade levels do leave their classrooms for specials (physical education, art, computers, library skills, and music).

-Schoolcraft Middle School - The Schoolcraft Middle School aims to prepare productive, respectful problem solvers for their next educational endeavor through delivering a challenging, integrated curriculum in a positive environment by a skilled staff.
+Schoolcraft Middle School – The Schoolcraft Middle School aims to prepare productive, respectful problem solvers for their next educational endeavor through delivering a challenging, integrated curriculum in a positive environment by a skilled staff.
 Grades 6th through 8th.

-Schoolcraft High School - Grades 9–12.
-The current high school, which is the newest building in the district's school system, has been occupied since the 1999–2000 school year, with construction being completed in 2000.
+Schoolcraft High School – Grades 9–12.
+The current high school, which is owned by Galesburg-Augusta High School, has been occupied since the 1999–2000 school year, with construction being completed in 2000.
 Due to cooperation with other schools in Kalamazoo County, students also have the opportunity to attend classes at off-campus locations through programs such as the Kalamazoo Area Mathematics and Science Center, Education for Employment and Education for the Arts.